werderame/optimizing_inventory_management/readme.md

 ![ER Diagram](data/img/db_er.png)

-### FEFO Allocation Models
+### 📦 FEFO Allocation Models

-The function `fefo_daily()` simulates allocation using a defined error parameter.
-'Error' mirrors a picking operation that _skips_ the shorter expiration date to withdrow a batch with longer shelf life.
+The function `fefo_daily()` simulates valid non-expired inventory allocation to customer demand following the First-Expired-First-Out principle.
+Potential remaining inventory that expires is then marked as "waste".
+By using a defined error parameter one can programmatically model inventory mismanagement, introducing a certain amount of randomness in the FEFO inventory allocation logic.

 - **Inputs**: Inventory, demand, and a randomness value `e`
 - **Logic**: